Roman Catholic Diocese of Fissiana: History

 That the town was a stronghold of Donatism is not surprising, as it is located close to the heartland of that movement with many of the first Donatist congregations forming in the semi-arid region to the west and south west of Foussana.

-Today Fissiana survives as titular bishopric and the current bishop is Darius Trijonis, Auxiliary bishop of Vilnius.
+Today Fissiana survives as titular bishopric and the current bishop is Alejandro Daniel Pardo, Auxiliary bishop of Buenos Aires.